avreal/avillarreal.io/content/posts/OSPFAreaTypes.md

 The answer is YES, but how is this accomplished?

-When we configured area 1 as a stub, we are essentially putting the effort of routing to external destinations solely on the ABR.
-This is accomplished with a special type 3 LSA propogated throughuot the network.
+When we configure area 1 as a stub, we are essentially putting the effort of routing to external destinations from this area solely on the ABR.
+This is accomplished with a special type 3 LSA propagated throughout the area.
 Let us take a look at the type 3 LSAs in the database:

 ~~~
                 Summary Net Link States (Area 1)